How To Be Fully Prepared for A Job Interview

 2. Master the Job Description

 Closely examine that job description, noting the core responsibilities and preferred qualifications.
-Try to highlight the most important skills and qualifications mentioned, as those will likely come up in the interview questions about past experiences that demonstrate your fit.
+Try to highlight the most essential skills and qualifications mentioned, as those will likely come up in the interview questions about past experiences that demonstrate your fit.

-Beyond the listed qualifications, think about additional ways you could add value based on your unique background.
-As part of mastering the role, have concrete examples prepared that illustrate how you meet and exceed expectations based on the job description.
-Employers want to know exactly why you are the strongest fit.
+As part of mastering the role, prepare concrete examples that illustrate how you meet and exceed expectations based on the job description.
+Employers want to know precisely why you are the strongest fit.

 3. Practice Common Interview Questions